dranur/REAGroup/README.md

 - Login using the default password retrieved from previous step
 - Select or click on these recommended steps: Install suggested plugins -> continue as admin -> not now -> start using Jenkins -> Create a new jobs -> name item as 'simple-sinatra-app' -> Pipeline
-- Configure Pipeline job to download from Github in the 'Configure' page:
+- Configure Pipeline to download from Github in the 'Configure' page:

 ![Jenkins](https://github.com/dranur/REAGroup/blob/master/jenkins-github.png)